Back to blog

 So part of the work now is boring in the best way:

 That is not just an ops task.
-It is trust work.
+It is credibility work.

 Cloud has to read like a product, not a vague beta

-One thing that became obvious is that "pilot" language can be ambiguous.
+One thing that became obvious is that limited-access language can be ambiguous.

 It makes people ask the wrong question: